eliaseamus/lexis/README.md

 - polish
 - ukranian
 - turkish

+## Target platform
+So far, build configuration for Linux and Windows platforms has been done.
+A build for MacOS is also achievable due to Qt's cross-platform support.

 ## Dependencies
 **Lexis** uses several third-party services which you need to get API_KEY to: